KoreTeknology/ComfyUI-Compositing-Nodes-Pack/README.md

 ## 🛡️ ComfyUI Installation and Custom Nodes

 After installing [**ComfyUI**](https://github.com/comfyanonymous/ComfyUI) services with your prefered plateform (i am suggesting the use of [**Stability Matrix**](https://github.com/LykosAI/StabilityMatrix) as it is easy to install and give a lot of controls), make sure you install the additional and necessary custom nodes.
 Then you need to install [GIT software](https://git-scm.com/) (if it is not done already) on your computer.
 To install these custom nodes, open a CMD window in the \ComfyUI\custom_nodes folder.
-And "git clone" the Essential Pack.
+And "git clone" the Compositing Pack.
 Or you can use the integrated manager:

 - [ComfyUi-Manager](https://github.com/ltdrdata/ComfyUI-Manager)

-If you have already ComfyUI installed and working, you can simply copy and paste the **Essential nodes Pack** into the custom nodes folder.
+If you have already ComfyUI installed and working, you can simply copy and paste the **Compositing nodes Pack** into the custom nodes folder.
 Enjoy!

 ---